titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 -----
 ### Automatic LX Control Uniforms
+*(Note: This is a legacy feature.
+It's still supported, but is not recommended for use in new shaders.
+Any controls you create this way will not be visible in the UI.
+In the future, we may update or repurpose this feature.
+For now, the best way to create controls from shader code is to use the automatic shader wrapping method described below.)*

 In your shader, you can create a uniform that is automatically linked to an LX control.
 When you change the control from the UI, the value of the uniform will change.
 This is especially handy for including extra